 Responsible for submitting the CPT application form and providing the required supporting documentation for the request.

 Provides the student with an offer letter for which CPT is being requested.
-Students can provide the company with this Employer Letter Template.
 The letter from the employer needs to be on company letterhead, be signed by the person writing the letter, and provide the following information:

 Beginning and end dates of employment—keep in mind that CPT can only be authorized one semester at a time.